longr/cwl-virtual-tutorial/docs/request_membership.rst

 Requesting team membership
 ===========================

-You will first need to register with Elixir AAI, this can be done by following the instructions `here <http://www.python.org/>`_.
+You will first need to register with Elixir AAI, this can be done by following the instructions at `https://elixir-europe.org/register <https://elixir-europe.org/register>`_.

 Once you have registered, you can check it was successful by logging onto the BioExcel Cloud Portal.

-1. Log in to BioExcel Portal as described in the previous chapter.
+1. Log in to the `BioExcel Portal <https://bioexcel.ebi.ac.uk/>`_ as described in .
 2. Click your user name in the upper right corner and choose Profile from the drop-down menu.
 3. Click the Tab Teams.
 If you are a new user to BioExcel Cloud Portal, you should see no teams on the list.